About the Hansard Society

 What we do

 The Hansard Society was established in 1944 to promote the ideals of the parliamentary system of government and to ensure that democracy would be safeguarded by being understood, debated and improved by parliamentarians and the public.
-Our first members were Winston Churchill and Clement Attlee, and since then the Prime Minister of the day and leaders of the main opposition parties have publicly supported the work of the Hansard Society.
-More than 60 years on, the Hansard Society is universally recognised as the independent and non-partisan authority on Parliament and democracy.
-Today, our work encompasses a wide range of areas, from citizenship education to the role of Parliament, from devolution to the impact of new media on politics.
+Our first members were Winston Churchill and Clement Attlee, and since then the Prime Minister of the day and leaders of the main opposition parties have all publicly supported our work.
+Today, the Speaker of the House of Commons and the Lord Speaker serve as our Co-Presidents, underlining our non-partisanship.
+More than 70 years on, the Hansard Society is universally recognised as the leading independent, non-partisan authority on Parliament in Britain today.

 Supporting the Hansard Society